mike-ward/mike-ward.github.io/_posts/2018-05-09-mithril-rising.md

 Points of interest:

 -   *Vnodes* can have children.
-Child elements are expressed as an array or comma separated list of parameters.
+Child elements are expressed as an array or comma separated list of `vnodes`.
 -   **Try it**: Remove the square brackes brackets from lines 4 and 11.
 -   Text nodes are expressed as strings.
 -   There is no builtin two-way binding.
 Components simply reflect the